On this page you will find many truths, insights and paradoxes about the following topics:

 * Until the moment of birth, the foetus has little or no awareness of itself as a separate being.
 It does not desire, since its basic physiological needs are instantly met.
 In many respects, life in the womb reflects the state of paradise (or Heaven) and the principle of abundance.
 In a state without lack there can be no sense of separation or “otherness”.

 At birth all this is changed.
 The infant is suddenly expelled from its paradise into a world of separation.
 For the first time, it becomes painfully aware of having needs which are not instantly met, and sometimes not met at all.
 This traumatic experience, which guilt encompasses, leaves us feeling vulnerable and inadequate to meet our needs.
 This terror remains with us, on some level, throughout our life.
 The real source of the ‘birth trauma’, however, lies in its reminder of the original separation from God, which is the root of all guilt and fear.
+Our bodies, which come to symbolise this state of separation, thus symbolise the guilt of our sinfulness, and this results in the shame associated with our person and certain bodily functions.(‘Forgiveness and Jesus’ by Kenneth Wapnick)

 * “Children are born into it (the world) through pain and in pain.”
 T-13.intro.2:5 (ACIM) As we come into the world, our body is hurting our mother and is itself in pain.
 It could be said that birth is when the unholy trinity of ‘sin, guilt and fear’ quite literally gets stamped into the body.